lukapeharda/multitenancy/readme.md

-# Cookie Guard
+# MultiTenancy

 ## Introduction

-MultiTenancy is a Laravel sigle DB multitenancy package based on subdomain routing.
+MultiTenancy is a Laravel single DB multitenancy package based on subdomain routing.

 ## Installation